fenneclab/hugo-bin/README.md

 - Type: `string`
 - Default: `"https://github.com"`

-Set it to your proxy URL to download the hugo binary from a different download repository.
+Set it to your proxy URL to download the Hugo binary from a different download repository.

 #### hugoVersion